 Study Suggests Online Activity Tied to Weight Loss

-Whether it’s working out with a gym buddy, or playing on a recreational team, social interaction can be a powerful tool when it comes to working out.
+Whether it’s working out with a gym buddy or playing on a recreational team, social interaction can be a powerful motivator when it comes to exercise.
 As it turns out, that social component can also be effective online.
-New research from Northwestern Medicine suggests that high levels of social engagement are associated with greater weight loss in an online weight management community.
+Research from Northwestern Medicine suggests that high levels of social engagement in an online weight management community are associated with greater weight loss.

-With data provided by Calorieking.com, including sign-up date, age, height, gender, initial weight and time-stamped activities, the scientists compared social engagement and weight loss.
-For the purposes of the study, Dr. Spring and her team defined social engagement as how frequently members logged in, recorded weigh-ins, and ‘friended’ or interacted with other members of the Calorieking.com community.
+Led by Northwestern University scientists Bonnie Spring, PhD, professor in Preventive Medicine, and Luis Amaral, PhD, professor in Medicine and the McCormick School of Engineering, the study was the first of its kind.
+With data provided by calorieking.com, including sign-up date, age, height, gender, initial weight and time-stamped activities, the scientists compared social engagement and weight loss.
+For the purposes of the study, Dr. Spring and her team defined social engagement as how frequently members logged in, recorded weigh-ins, and ‘friended’ or interacted with other members of the calorieking.com community.

-The Northwestern Medicine scientists discovered that how frequently someone reports their weight is a strong indicator of positive weight loss outcomes.
-The Calorieking.com social network functions similarly to Facebook, allowing members to connect with each other and form groups.
+The study suggests that how frequently someone reports their weight is a strong indicator of positive weight loss outcomes.
+The calorieking.com social network functions similarly to Facebook, allowing members to connect with each other and form groups.
 Participation in a large group and frequent contact with other members also strongly promoted weight loss.

 Social Support From Shared Investment

 Previous studies of offline behavior suggested that diligent self-monitoring would be positively associated with weight loss.
 The scientists found this to be true online as well with the members who logged their workouts regularly.
 However, the research also revealed that greater weight loss is associated with social activity in the community.